9 facts about the Sognefjord

 ...takes you straight to the world famous Flåm

 All aboard for fun on the Aurlandsfjord!
 You can catch the Flåmsbana railway between the mountain station at Myrdal and the tiny fjord port of Flåm far below for one of the most beautiful, steep and thrilling train rides in the world.
 An hour of mountains, waterfalls, tunnels and more on a 5.5-degree incline along 20.2 km (12.5 mi) of track.
+A visit to the world-famous Stegastein Viewpoint or the charming fjord village Undredal is also worth your time.

 ...is crisscrossed by multiple National Tourist Routes